CollectionBuilder/collectionbuilder.github.io/_docs/01_software/ruby.md

 1. **Install Homebrew**
     - You'll need to use Homebrew to install rbenv.
 To install Homebrew, follow these steps:
-        - Open the [Homebrew](https://brew.sh/){:target="_blank"} webpage in your browser.
+        - Open the [Homebrew](https://brew.sh/){:target="_blank" rel="noopener"} webpage in your browser.
         - Open your terminal by clicking `Command (⌘) + Spacebar`, typing `terminal` into the spotlight box that appears, and pressing `Enter`.
-        - Once inside your terminal, copy the script in the box underneath "Install Homebrew" on the [Homebrew](https://brew.sh/){:target="_blank"} webpage.
+        - Once inside your terminal, copy the script in the box underneath "Install Homebrew" on the [Homebrew](https://brew.sh/){:target="_blank" rel="noopener"} webpage.
 Paste this script you just copied into the terminal prompt and press `Enter`.
         - You'll then be prompted to press `Enter` once more to continue the install.

 2. **Install rbenv**